 What are possible defenses for a public lewdness charge?

-Public Lewdness charges often result when a police officer comes across people engaging in sex acts in public places such as parks, restrooms and other semi-secluded locations.
-In some cases, the police may stake out particular locations or stage stings.
+Public Lewdness charges often result when a police officer comes across people engaging in sex acts in public places such as parks, restrooms, and other semi-secluded locations.
+In some cases, the police may stake out locations or stage stings.

 When defending you, Attorney Norman Mattar will carefully examine all aspects of your case, looking for a way to obtain a positive outcome.
 Whenever possible, our goal will be to obtain a dismissal of the charges.
-Depending on the circumstances of the case, it may also be possible to obtain a plea agreement to a lesser charge such as Disorderly Conduct.
+Depending on the circumstances of the case, it may also be possible to obtain a plea agreement for a lesser charge, such as disorderly conduct.
 This charge does not carry the stigma that Public Lewdness does, and it is much easier to explain away.

-If you’ve been charged with public lewdness, call now to set up a consultation.
+If you have been charged with public lewdness, call now to set up a consultation.

-To schedule a free consultation about a Public Lewdness or Exposure Of A Person charge in Western New York, call the Law Offices of Norman Mattar at 716-633-4300.
+To schedule a free consultation about Public Lewdness or Exposure of a Person charge in Western New York, call the Law Offices of Norman Mattar at 716-633-4300.